Curricular Practical Training (CPT) for International Students

 • Step 4

-• Your offer letter containing employer name, location, and work start/stop dates
+• You will be required to upload your offer letter containing employer name, location, and work start/stop dates.

-• Your technical answers to the following two questions WRITTEN IN THE THIRD PERSON:
+• The form will prompt you to complete supplemental answers.
+Your technical answers to the following two questions should be WRITTEN IN THE THIRD PERSON:

 1. Explain how the practical training is an integral part of the student's program of study.
 Here is an example answer for this question: “The student will be learning field practices involved in the life-cycle of construction project planning and implementation.
 The internship will involve application of concepts learned in structural analysis, structural design, and construction project management classes that the student has taken.”